rvillamil/ci-tool-stack/README.md

 Also, a script is provided for simplificate the "Docker" containers management

 Main characteristics:
-- Jenkins 2.41.6 LTS with pre-configured plugins and one "Docker" volume data container for persistence.
+- Jenkins 2.46.X LTS with pre-configured plugins and "Docker" volume data container for JENKIS_HOME.
-- SonarQube 6.3 with postgres database for data persistence.
+- SonarQube 5.6.X with postgres database for data persistence.
 Both "Docker" containers.
 - Maven 2.0.11 and Maven 3.3.9 deployed in jenkins container
 - Java 1.7.79 and Java 1.8.111 deployed in jenkins container
 - Docker 1.9.1 deployed in jenkins container. it doesn't use docker in docker!
 Requieres docker host running